-A Health Promotion Specialist from the Department of Health and Social Services undertakes the duties of School Health Coordinator representing Nunavut on the Joint Consortium for School Health.
+The Manager of Student Support Services in the Department of Education, liaising with a Policy Analyst from the Department of Health, and regional representatives on a pan-Nunavut Student Support Services Working Group, undertakes the duties of School Health coordination for Nunavut on the Joint Consortium for School Health.
 The Department of Culture, Language, Elders and Youth (CLEY) that has the mandate for the promotion, development and implementation of physical activity initiatives is undertaking a number of programs to help build healthy communities by providing healthy active lifestyle choices.